0xHyperbart/celsiustransactions/README.md

 # Search Celsius Transactions
 This is a [Next.js](https://nextjs.org/) project bootstrapped with create-next-app

+## Data
+Cleaned and indexable Celsium Coin Transaction data can be built using the [celsiustransactionsdata](https://github.com/0xHyperbart/celsiustransactionsdata) repo.

 ## Getting Started

 First, run the development server: